 ‘Publicity loses its critical function in favor of staged display; even arguments are translated into symbols to which again one can not respond by arguing but only by identifying with them’ (Habermas, [1962] 1989, 178).

 Contemplating the colonization of public art by publicity, Mitchell alerts us to the potential of public art to function for the interests of, ‘state media management’, suggesting that ‘public art will be the province of “spin doctors” and propagandists.’
 (Mitchell, 1992, 2).
-Nevertheless Mitchell is hopeful of the role art and culture could play in supporting a public sphere.
+Nevertheless, Mitchell is hopeful of the role art and culture could play in supporting a public sphere.

 ‘Or does the internationalization of global culture provide opportunities for new forms of public solidarity to emerge, leave openings for intrusion of new forms of public resistance to homogenization and domination?’
 (Mitchell, 1992, 2)